Coronavirus Research Tracking - 11 July

 A well-known use of AI is in the detection of patterns that may be hard for people to spot.
 Chinese researchers used machine learning to find potential biomarkers for disease progression in the blood of 485 Covid-19 patients.
 The research, published in Nature Machine Learning, found three useful markers – the levels of lactic dehydrogenase, lymphocytes, and high-sensitivity C-reactive protein.
 These could help clinicians anticipate which patients have a greater risk of dying 10 or more days ahead, and so focus more care on them.
 However, further research is needed.

 Before the pandemic machine learning was already being used to help classify X-ray images.
-A study recently published in PLOS One tested a model on two data sets containing images from Covid-19 patients and uninfected people were tested.
+A study recently published in PLOS One tested a model on two data sets containing images from Covid-19 patients and uninfected people.
 The model had accuracies (correctly detecting infected patients) of 96% and 98% for the two data sets, and precision (how precise the categorisation was) of nearly 99%.

 Another study (not yet peer reviewed) compared a deep learning method with two other approaches to predicting the severity of pneumonia in Covid-19 patients.
 The comparisons involved analysis of computer tomography (CT) images from patients with moderate or severe Covid-19.
 The deep learning method proved to be more efficient in identifying severity (that is, it required less information to make an accurate assessment).